turing-machines/mentals-ai/README.md

 |![react](assets/react.png) | ![space_invaders.gen](assets/space_invaders.gif) | ![mario.gen](assets/mario.gif) |

 Two key differences from existing multi-agent frameworks:
-* (a) the agent of any complexity is created in plain text, without using a programming language;
+* The agent of any complexity is created in `Markdown` without using any programming language.
+But you can use Python inside the agent text if you need to;
-* (b) this solution does not have built-in reasoning frameworks such as ReAct; this is the basis for building any reasoning framework, including existing ones: `Tree of Thoughts`, `ReAct`, `Self-Discovery`, `Auto-CoT`, etc.
+* This solution does not have built-in reasoning frameworks such as ReAct.
+This is the basis for building any reasoning framework you invent, including existing ones: `Tree of Thoughts`, `ReAct`, `Self-Discovery`, `Auto-CoT`, etc.

 > [!NOTE]
 > Llama3 support for providers with compatible OpenAI chat completion API.